Climate Excellence Standard for health sector suppliers

 We appreciate receiving copies of suppliers’ assessments for use in helping other suppliers improve their performance.
 Please email us-climate@hcwh.org if you’d like to share a copy of your assessment.

 Suppliers that meet the Climate Excellence Standard (CES) may use the CES logo.
-The logo may be used wherever the supplier wishes to convey this achievement like social media, website, communications, etc. To obtain the logo, please fill out our simple form and you will be given access.
+The logo may be used wherever the supplier wishes to convey this achievement including social media, website, communications, etc. To obtain the logo, on this website.

 Suppliers may not use the Practice Greenhealth or Health Care Without Harm logos at any time.
 The CES logo was created specifically for this purpose and to help build momentum in reducing GHG emissions.